 - Ribbon seals

 - In spring polar bears become the effective predator of seal pups.
-It has been estimated that these bears kills approximately 44% of new born seal pups annually.
+It has been estimated that these bears kill approximately 44% of newborn seal pups annually.

 2, How do Polar Bears Eat

 - The favorite part for an adult polar bear in a seal is its skin and the fatty layer beneath it called blubber.
-They leave the carcass for scavengers like arctic fox, young polar bears and ravens.
+They leave the carcass for scavengers like the arctic fox, young polar bears, and ravens.

 - Polar bears are surplus killers.
-It has been reported that polar bear killed two seals at a time while feeding on another seal.
-Polar bear had killed two seals but neither was eaten.
+It has been reported that polar bears killed two seals at a time while feeding on another seal.
+The polar bear had killed two seals but neither was eaten.

 - Once the polar bear was observed doing still-hunting at a breathing hole.
 Nearby there was a partly consumed seal, the polar bear also continues still-hunting and stacked three freshly killed seals there.

 - Bears on their first kill became full rather they continue to catch, hunt, and stack seals with a lower probability of consuming them later.

 When the polar bears are short of their principal food then they feed on the carcasses.
 Their strong sense of smell helps them to detect a carcass from almost 20 miles away.
 They eat the carcasses of some animals which include:

 4. Do Polar Bears Eat Beluga Whales

 Polar bears kill young walruses and beluga whales occasionally.
 The polar bear feeds on the carcasses of adult walruses and beluga whales only because they are larger than the polar bears, and they can’t attack them due to their small size.

 The polar bear lives in the arctic region (northern hemisphere) whereas the penguin lives in the Antarctic region (South Pole).
 They don’t even get a chance of seeing penguins in their ecosystem.
 But when the polar bear’s primary food is scarce and the only available prey is penguins then they will have their paws on it.